steeleduncan/eyot/docs/docs/index.md

 # Eyot documentation

+⚠ NB this documentation is out of date and I am currently updating it ⚠

 This document is a rough guide to the Eyot programming language.
 It is designed as a tutorial, but given the experimental nature of Eyot I've tried to explain why I've made certain choices rather than just document what i've done.